-The SkyVUE PRO sensor has been checked for safety before leaving the factory and contains no internally replaceable or modifiable parts.
+The SkyVue PRO sensor has been checked for safety before leaving the factory and contains no internally replaceable or modifiable parts.

-Do not modify the SkyVUE PRO unit.
-Such modifications will lead to damage of the unit and could expose users to dangerous light levels and voltages.
+Do not modify the SkyVue PRO because it can damage the unit and expose users to dangerous light levels and voltages.

-Do not attempt to repair the SkyVUE PRO unit without consulting Campbell Scientific.
+Do not attempt to repair the SkyVue PRO unit without consulting Campbell Scientific.

-Ensure that the correct voltage supply is provided to the sensor.
+Ensure the correct voltage supply is provided to the sensor.